 (a) RNUs and LDNUs.
 The Interconnection Studies will establish Interconnection Customers’ Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure consistent with the cost allocations described in Section 8.
 The CAISO will adjust Interconnection Customers’ cost responsibilities as described in this RIS.
 Interconnection Customers will post Commercial Readiness Deposit and GIA Deposit based on their Current Cost Responsibility.

 (b) ADNUs.
 Interconnection Customers selecting the Deliverable Option do not include ADNUs in the Commercial Readiness Deposit and GIA Deposit.
-The Current Cost Responsibility provided in the Cluster Studies establishes the basis for the initial Commercial Readiness Deposit.
+The Current Cost Responsibility provided in the Cluster Studies establishes the basis for the Commercial Readiness Deposit.
 For Interconnection Customers selecting the Merchant Option, the Interconnection Facilities Study and annual reassessment shall refresh the Current Cost Responsibility for ADNUs.

 The ADNU cost estimates provided in any Interconnection Study report are estimates only and do not provide a maximum value for cost responsibility to an Interconnection Customer for ADNUs.
 However, subsequent to the Interconnection Customer’s receipt of its Interconnection Facilities Study report, an Interconnection Customer having selected the Merchant Option may have its ADNUs adjusted in the reassessment process undertaken under Section 7.4.
 Accordingly, for such Interconnection Customers, the most recent annual reassessment undertaken under Section 7.4 shall provide the most recent cost estimates for the Interconnection Customer’s ADNUs.